open-telemetry/community/guides/contributor/genai.md

 If an individual contributor continues to engage in low-effort PRs or issues, _and_ you have exhausted other avenues of communication, please escalate the situation to the OpenTelemetry Governance Committee.

+_Q: Can I use LLM or Generative AI tooling to assist in my own work as a maintainer?_
+In general, you should evaluate the output of LLMs -- regardless of how you use them -- in the same way you'd evaluate the output of a human contributor or non-AI tool.
+For example, tools like [Dosu](https://dosu.dev/) are being used in certain respositories to aid in code review and issue management.
+Remember that these tools can make mistakes, and use your best judgement when evaluating their output.